anurmatov/dadt/midterm/final.md

 - **Querying Educational Background**: The application allows users to explore the distribution of educational levels among developers.

 ### Application Deployment
 The application is set up to run locally for demonstration purposes.
-Instructions for setting up and running the application are included in the repository's README file.
+Instructions for setting up and running the application are included in the Appendices section.

 ### Conclusion
 This simple web application serves as a practical tool for exploring the Stack Overflow Developer Survey data, demonstrating the potential of Node.js and Express in building effective web solutions with minimal complexity.